fabioono25/design-patterns/documents/gof/factory-method.md

 - **Direct Instantiation**: In simpler scenarios, direct instantiation of objects may suffice if extensibility requirements are minimal.
 - **Builder Pattern**: When the object creation process involves multiple steps or parameters, the Builder pattern might provide a more flexible solution.
+- **Simple Factory**: If the primary goal is to centralize object creation without the need for extensibility or subclassing, a Simple Factory can act as a straightforward alternative, encapsulating object creation in a single method or class.

 &nbsp;